Baashha: Release

 Baashha was released theatrically on 12 January 1995, two days before Pongal.
 It was released with 18 prints in North Arcot, South Arcot and Chengalpet areas.
 The film was a major success, and took nearly 15 months to complete its entire theatrical run.
 For his performance, Rajinikanth won the Filmfans Association Award and the Cinema Express Award for Best Actor.
+The film was dubbed in Telugu with Vakada Appa Rao dubbing for Rajinikanth.

 Reception

 On 13 January 1995, a review from The Hindu said, "Rajini blossoms fully to portray two different characters, a former dada of Bombay and a docile peace-loving auto driver in Tamil Nadu, trying not to fall back on his old ways and finding it difficult to do so when force of circumstances pressure him" and that Suresh Krishna "has fashioned his screenplay to suit the image of Rajini and the taste of his fans and the songs and sequences are fashioned to boost the image of the hero".
 On 23 January, K. Vijiyan of the New Straits Times said "If you are not a Rajini fan, go without expecting too much and you may not be disappointed".
 On 29 January, Ananda Vikatan said the director had intelligently created scenes to present Rajinikanth with full honour, also noting that Rajinikanth had taken the majestic form in the film through his acting and action sequences, and that made the film a treat to watch.
 R. P. R. of Kalki wrote that fans had come to a stage where they enjoy whatever Rajinikanth does, and encouraged the director to try something different next time.